Special-Niewbie/HandleOS/README.md

-### 🚧 Page Under Maintenance 🚧
-**The page is currently being updated to explain the new C2D version 3.0.0 and improve several sections.
-Please check back in the next few hours for detailed information!**

 ## Join Our Discord Community!

 We’ve launched a Discord channel where we can exchange ideas, provide support, and help each other out.
 Join us at: